 We require that no codeword is a prefix of another codeword.
 For example, it is not allowed that a code would contain both codewords 10 and 1011.
 The reason for this is that we want to be able to generate the original string from the compressed string.
 If a codeword could be a prefix of another codeword, this would not always be possible.
 For example, the following code is not valid:

-character codeword
+codeword character

-A 10
+10 A

-В 11
+11 В

-C 1011
+1011 C

-D 111
+111 D

 Using this code, it would not be possible to know if the compressed string 1011 corresponds to the string AB or the string C.

 Huffman coding